kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/QQzZi2_vWBs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * There are two ways to go about it:
-    * Localhost: This just needs to be unzipped.
+    * Localhost: This just needs to be extracted.
     * Installer: This is a setup executable.